Skip to main content

 On 26 March 2024, China requested consultations with the United States with respect to certain subsidies that the United States allegedly provides under the Inflation Reduction Act.

 A panel was established on 23 September 2024.
-Argentina, Australia, Brazil, Canada, Colombia, Ecuador, the European Union, Hong Kong, China, Indonesia, Israel, Japan, Korea, Malaysia, Mexico, Norway, the Russian Federation, Singapore, Switzerland, Thailand, Türkiye, United Arab Emirates, the United Kingdom, Venezuela, and Viet Nam have reserved their rights to participate in the panel proceeding as third parties.
+Argentina, Australia, Brazil, Canada, Colombia, Ecuador, the European Union, Hong Kong, China, Indonesia, Israel, Japan, Korea, Malaysia, Mexico, Norway, the Russian Federation, Singapore, Switzerland, Thailand, Türkiye, United Arab Emirates, the United Kingdom, Venezuela, and Viet Nam have reserved their rights to participate in the Panel proceeding as third parties.

 European Union — Countervailing duties on imports of biodiesel from Indonesia (DS618)